rundeck/anvils-demo/README.md

 ## Demo story

 Every demo needs a story.
 There are 3 stories in this demo.
 The unifying theme is giving visibility and control to everyone in the Anvils support process.
+An important measure is the time it takes to provide the automated self service task, a low "Mean Time to Button" (MTTB).

 ### Story #1: Handing over the app restart procedure